2024–25 NFL playoffs: AFC: Buffalo Bills 31, Denver Broncos 7

 This was the second playoff meeting between Buffalo and Denver; the first was in the 1991 AFC Championship, when the Bills beat the Broncos 10–7 in Buffalo to reach Super Bowl XXVI.
 The Bills and the Broncos did not meet in the regular season.
 It was Denver's first postseason appearance since winning Super Bowl 50 nine years earlier.

 On the opening possession of the game, rookie Bo Nix capped a five-play opening drive with a 43-yard touchdown pass to former college teammate Troy Franklin.
 The Bills responded with a field goal by Tyler Bass to cap a 12-play drive on their opening possession and then forced a quick three-and-out to get the ball back.
 James Cook added a touchdown on a 5-yard run early in the second quarter to give the Bills a 10–7 lead.
 Before the end of the first half, Broncos kicker Wil Lutz missed a 50-yard field goal that would have tied the game at 10–10.

 After Bass knocked home a 27-yard field goal at the beginning of the third quarter, leading 13–7, Buffalo broke open the game with a Josh Allen touchdown pass to Ty Johnson on fourth down with 3:06 left in the third quarter.
 The score held up following a replay review, which showed Johnson's foot touching out of bounds but only after he secured the ball.
-Moments later, a two-point conversion was successful on a Allen pass to Keon Coleman.
+Moments later, a two-point conversion was successful on an Allen pass to Keon Coleman.
 On the first play of the fourth quarter, Allen's 55-yard touchdown pass to Curtis Samuel effectively sealed the game for Buffalo.
-Bass added two more field goals, with the final score being 31–7.
+Bass closed out the scoring with his second field goal of the game as the Bills won 31–7.
 The Bills methodically wore down the Broncos in the game with a combined 210 yards rushing (120 yards from Cook, 46 from Allen, 44 from Johnson).
 Allen added 272 yards through the air, with two touchdowns.